ton-community/ton-docs/docs/develop/func/cookbook.md

 ### How to update the smart contract logic

-The smart contract logic is stored in the cells of register `c3` and the persistent storage in the cells of register `c4`.
-This design allows developers to overwrite the contract logic with set_code and overwrite the existing storage with set_data, allowing for in-place updates without the need for proxy templates.

 Below is a simple `СounterV1` smart-contract that has the functionality to increment the counter and update the smart-contract logic.

 ```func